 Ragan Beauregard, French

 Ragan teaches all levels of French, is Head of the Languages Department and is also a parent of three CVA alpine skiers.
-Graduating from the University of Vermont and studying in Nice, France for two years, Ragan went on to teach French at Forest Hills High School in Jackman, ME before joining CVA.
-Twins Patrick and Christian graduated in ’11 and Matthew is a member of CVA’s class of ’13.
+After graduating from the University of Vermont and studying in Nice, France for two years, Ragan went on to teach at Forest Hills High School in Jackman, ME before joining CVA.
+Twins Patrick and Christian graduated in ’11 and Matthew graduated in '13.

 Eric graduated from CVA in 1986 and went on to study at the University of New Hampshire.
 Eric received a Master’s Degree in Education from the University of Southern Maine and taught Social Studies in Boothbay Harbor for many years before becoming CVA’s Director of Academics in 2008.
 He also oversees the schedules, transitions, and day to day operations of our Middle School.
 Eric lives in the dorm with his family.

 Marcy Cooper, History

 Marcy grew up in Fairfield, Maine and graduated from the University of Maine at Farmington in 2011with a degree in Secondary Education.
 While at UMF, Marcy worked for 4 years at the UMF Fitness and Recreation Center and also taught a physical education class to college freshmen for a year.
 At CVA, At CVA, Marcy teaches World Cultures, Western Civilizations, and U.S. History.
 She lives in Murphy hall.